 Boardwalk on the W

-Construction of the boardwalk marked the culmination of a multi-year trail building project.
-In 2015, CONAF – the Chilean agency entrusted to manage Torres del Paine National Park – asked ConservationVIP to evaluate the viability of converting an old horse trail into a hiking trail.
-A new trail would relieve severe overcrowding on a section of the “the W” hiking trail between Paine Grande and Italian Camp.
+Construction of the boardwalk marked the culmination of a multi-year planning and construction process.
+In 2015, CONAF – the agency which managed Torres del Paine National Park – asked ConservationVIP to evaluate the viability of converting an old horse trail into a hiking trail.
+They wanted a new trail to relieve severe overcrowding on a section of the “the W” between Paine Grande and Italian Camp.

 View of the Cuernos from the new trail

-We understood the need to reduce congestion on the trail, and agreed that the new route would be a beautiful trail.
+We understood the need to reduce congestion on the existing trail.
+We also agreed that the new route would be a beautiful trail.
 There were however some formidable obstacles:

 • The length of the trail would require a multi-year building program